IRB FAQ

 What is the Institutional Review Board?

-The Institutional Review Board (IRB) works with researchers at Minnesota State Univerisity, Mankato to ensure the protection of human participants in research and related activities that are conducted at, sponsored, or co-sponsored by the university.
+The Institutional Review Board (IRB) works with researchers at Minnesota State University, Mankato to ensure the protection of human participants in research and related activities that are conducted at, sponsored, or co-sponsored by the university.

 Where does the IRB get is authority?